munificent/craftinginterpreters/book/compiling-expressions.md

 There's a good chance the parser will go off in the weeds, but the user won't know because the errors all get swallowed.
 Panic mode ends when the parser reaches a synchronization point.
-For Lox, we chose statement boundaries, so when we later add those to our compiler, we'll clear the flag.
+For Lox, we chose statement boundaries, so when we later add those to our compiler, we'll clear the flag there.

 These new fields need to be initialized.